 The proposal is not inconsistent with the above objectives.
 The DA seeks approval for works which are subject to Orders of the NSW Supreme Court.
 The repair works have been designed to ensure that this small part of the coastline is better equipped to withstand coastal processes/storm events, avoid potential safety issues if the wall is not repaired and to limit the possibility of soil erosion on the Applicant's properties.
-The threat of coastal erosion has been caused by the impact of the Council built Jonson Street structure.

 The proposed repairs to the sea wall are intended to preserve the status quo and improve public safety.
 They are contemplated by the Court Orders.
+There is no increase in intensity of development and no impact on relocality of the improvements.

-5.8.4 Clause 32 - Development within Zone No 7 (f2) (Urban Coastal Land Zone)
+5.7.4 Clause 32 - Development within Zone No 7 (f2) (Urban Coastal Land Zone)